Partial Limb Animal Prosthetic – Specialized Pet Solutions – Starting at $795

 Our dog prosthetics are made of the highest quality prosthetic materials available.
 We use the same materials that are used for humans and we build your custom device right here in the United States.
 Every prosthetic is custom built and designed around your dog specifically.

 Once you order your device Specialized Pet Solutions will mail out a casting kit.
 Once you receive this casting kit watch the video on our Youtube channel or in the link on the product page of our website on how to cast an animal.
 It is helpful to watch the video prior to casting as it allows you a visual of the process and will aid in gathering the necessary materials needed to do the cast.
-If you are uncertain about doing the casting yourself, your veterinarian can also do it for you (they’re fee’s apply).
+If you are uncertain about doing the casting yourself, your veterinarian can also do it for you (their fee’s apply).
 Once the cast is complete ship it back to us and we will create a mold of your animals limb.
 With the mold we create your custom device.
 Please allow 12-14 business days for manufacturing.
 We will then mail your custom prosthetic to you.

 Please be understanding and nurturing while your pet acclimates to this new tool.
 All animals treat braces differently and adjust accordingly.